 Dr Naomi TyrrellBased on 20 years of research and evaluation experience in academic, commercial and public sectors, Dr Naomi Tyrrell founded Research Your Way to offer bespoke research and evaluation services to charities, social enterprises and businesses.

-She has led research projects funded by the Economic and Social Research Council, European Commission, British Academy, Leverhulme Trust, University of Plymouth, charitable trusts and the National Lottery.
+Naomi has led research projects funded by the Economic and Social Research Council, European Commission, British Academy, Leverhulme Trust, University of Plymouth, charitable trusts and the National Lottery.
 She is currently a Visiting Research Fellow at the University of Plymouth.
-She has taught qualitative and quantitative research methods in universities in the UK and Ireland for (almost) two decades.
+Naomi has taught qualitative and quantitative research methods in universities in the UK and Ireland for (almost) two decades.
 She has supervised MA, MSc and PhD student projects using many different research methods.
 You can see her published, peer-reviewed journal articles, books and book chapters on using different social research here and here. |

 Research Associates